ergogen/ergogen/docs/reference.md

 ## Phew, that's it.

 *Theoretically*, you should know everything to start making your own dream keyboard.
-*Realistically*, tho, this might have been a bit dense, to say the least.
+*Realistically* though, this might have been a bit dense, to say the least.
 But hey, this is the full reference, what did you expect?

+If you want to look at an example that leverages the full power of Ergogen, you can find [the Absolem project](https://github.com/mrzealot/absolem/) and its [configuration file here.](https://github.com/mrzealot/absolem/blob/master/absolem.yaml)

 If you'd like to get your feet wet with easier examples, and get gradually more hard-core, let me suggest the other tutorials in the docs folder (as they become available).
-Alternatively, if you'd like to talk to a certified ergogen representative, come join us [on Discord](https://discord.gg/nbKcAZB)!
+Alternatively, if you'd like to talk to a certified Ergogen representative, come join us [on Discord](https://discord.gg/nbKcAZB)!
 It's also a great place to get in touch if you are already somewhat familiar with this whole shebang, and would like to contribute examples, tests, features, whatever.
 See you there!